selection of images from the project

 Parallel to this exhibition, ‘Place’, a series of local engagements with contemporary groups touched by aspects of the archive and rediscovered stories will also be presented.
 Through sharing the stories and images and using Sydney’s original camera in the process, I’ve encountered and uncovered further connections to the archive.

-The exhibition opened at the Williamson Art Gallery & Museum on the Wirral, a place Sydney visited in the 20s and 30s on 7 December 2019 and continued until 2 February 2020, after which it will travel to Norwich Cathedral at the end of the year.
+The exhibition opened at the Williamson Art Gallery & Museum on the Wirral, a place Sydney visited in the 20s and 30s on 7 December 2019 and continued until 2 February 2020, after which it will tour to Norwich Cathedral in 2022.

 The exhibition and local engagement received funding from an Arts Council National Lottery Project Grant, with additional financial assistance from The Elephant Trust and Williamson Art Gallery & Museum.